0xPolygon/polygon-docs/docs/cdk/concepts/rollup-vs-validium.md

 The CDK provides full flexibility to developers to choose what to do with transaction data, including the ability to build rollups that store data on Ethereum as a rollup like the Polygon zkEVM.

+!!! note
-Note: Currently, the rollup mode of Polygon CDK does not support BLOB mode (EIP4844), but this functionality is coming soon.
+    Currently, the rollup mode of Polygon CDK does not support BLOB mode (EIP4844), but this functionality is coming soon.

 ## Validiums